History of DOFE: The Legacy of Prince Philip, Duke of Edinburgh

 - Duke of Edinburgh and husband of Elizabeth II.

-- In 1956, together with Kurt Hahn and Lord Hunt, he founded the DofE
+- In 1956, he founded DOFE together with Kurt Hahn and Lord Hunt

 - Prince Philip: "When the program was test-launched in 1956, no one had much idea what it would become.
-However, it was a very quick success and since then the DofE has continued to expand around the world."
+But it was a very quick success, and since then the DOFE programme has continued to expand around the world."

-- more about the history on the website of the world's DofE
+- more about the history on the website World DOFE

 Kurt Hahn